qyang-nj/llios/dynamic_linking/chained_fixups.md

 ## Layout
 Since the format is new, I couldn't find any articles explaining the technical details.
 The best documentation I found is Apple source code, [mach-o/fixup-chain.h](https://github.com/qyang-nj/llios/blob/d204d56ff0533c1fae115b77e7554d2e6f4bc4aa/apple_open_source/dyld/include/mach-o/fixup-chains.h) and [otool/dylib_bind_info.c](https://github.com/qyang-nj/llios/blob/d204d56ff0533c1fae115b77e7554d2e6f4bc4aa/apple_open_source/cctools/otool/dyld_bind_info.c#L2906).

 `LC_DYLD_CHAINED_FIXUPS` begins with `dyld_chained_fixups_header`, followed by `dyld_chained_starts_in_image`, which indicates the number of segment and where their `dyld_chained_starts_in_segment` are.
 The number of segment here equals to the number of `LC_SEGMENT_64`.
 Each `dyld_chained_starts_in_segment` contains an array of "page starts" of each page in the segment.
 A "page starts" is the first fixup in the page.
 The next fixup is at the location of current one + `next` field * 4.
 Each fixup is 64 bits and is either a rebase or a bind, indicated by the lowest bit.
 It's difficult to explain in plain text but relatively straightforward to read the code.
-The full parsing logic can be found [here](../macho_parser/sources/chained_fixups.c).
+The full parsing logic can be found in [macho_parser/chained_fixups.cpp](../macho_parser/sources/chained_fixups.cpp).

 ![Chained Fixups Layout](../articles/images/chained_fixups_layout.png)

 ## Advantages

 ### It saves binary size
-Previously with `LC_DYLD_INFO`, non-lazy bind addresses are always 64-bit 0x0 in the file, and the binding info are stored in a separate table in `__LINKEDIT`.
+Previously with `LC_DYLD_INFO(_ONLY)`, non-lazy bind addresses are always 64-bit 0x0 in the file, and the binding info is stored in a separate table in `__LINKEDIT`.
 (Read [this](./README.md) for more details.)
 This means those space with 0x0 are not efficiently used.
 With chained fixups, those addresses now store their own the binding information in 64 bit and the extra table is more compact.
 It's similar for rebase as well.
 In the Airbnb app I measured, the new format saves 1.4 MB.

 ```
 # With traditional `LC_DYLD_INFO`, the `__got` section of `/bin/ls` are all zeros.